-Before starting at Ecologic Institute, Benedict Bueb worked as an intern and consultant at the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in Eschborn (Germany).
-Furthermore, he held internships at the country office of KfW development bank in Yangon (Myanmar), the German Embassy in Belgrade (Serbia) and the German Federal Parliament (Deutscher Bundestag) in Berlin.
-He also supported the project "Consideration of Expert Knowledge – International Public Administrations as Policy Experts" at the University of Potsdam (Germany) as a research assistant.
+Before joining Ecologic Institute, Benedict Bueb worked at the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and as a research assistant at the Chair of International Relations at the University of Potsdam.
+He also gained work experience at the country office of KfW development bank in Yangon (Myanmar), the German Embassy in Belgrade (Serbia) and the German Federal Parliament (Deutscher Bundestag).

-Benedict Bueb holds a Master's degree in International Relations from Freie Universität Berlin, Humboldt-Universität zu Berlin and Universität Potsdam (Germany).
-In his master thesis, he conducted field research in Ecuador to analyse the implementation of recent water management reforms in the country and the involvement of international organisations in this process.
-He also holds a Bachelor's in Politics and Economics from Westfälische Wilhelms-Universität Münster (Germany).
+Benedict Bueb holds a master's degree in International Relations from Freie Universität Berlin, Humboldt-Universität zu Berlin and Universität Potsdam (Germany).
+In his master's thesis, he conducted field research in Ecuador to analyze the implementation of recent water management reforms in the country and the involvement of international organizations in this process.
+He also holds a bachelor's degree in Politics and Economics from Westfälische Wilhelms-Universität Münster (Germany).
 During his studies, he spent semesters abroad at George Washington University's Elliott School of International Affairs in Washington, DC (USA) and at the Universidade de Lisboa (Portugal).